Tourists flee Rhodes wildfires in Greece’s largest-ever evacuation - KESQ

 Italy’s northern region of Veneto was pounded with tennis-ball sized hail overnight on Wednesday, injuring at least 110 people.
 Emergency services responded to more than 500 calls for help due to damage to property and personal injuries, the Veneto regional civil protection said.

 The country also experienced record-breaking heat, with capital Rome hitting a new high temperature of 41 degrees Celsius on Tuesday.
-Earlier in the year the country was hit by devastating floods.
+Earlier in the year, Italy was hit by devastating floods.

 In the Balkans, severe thunderstorms storms claimed several lives after hitting on Wednesday, CNN’s affiliate N1 reported Thursday.